afomi/cdcs-docker/README.md

 ## Additional components

 Additional components can be added to the CDCS stack by providing `docker-compose.yml` files for those.
 Update the `COMPOSE_FILE` variable in the `.env` file to do so.
-The sample deployment `.env` ships with the MongoDB and Phoenix overlays enabled:
+The sample deployment `.env` ships with the MongoDB, Phoenix, and Rails overlays enabled:

 ```
-COMPOSE_FILE=docker-compose.yml:mongo/docker-compose.yml:phoenix/docker-compose.yml
+COMPOSE_FILE=docker-compose.yml:mongo/docker-compose.yml:phoenix/docker-compose.yml:rails/docker-compose.yml
 ```

 More information can be found on this option in the